What is Bluesquare’s role in the development of openIMIS?

-The new modular architecture is based on open source technologies: each country is able to choose the parts relevant to its context, adapt or even replace the ones that don’t fully match its needs… and develop (and eventually share) its own extensions.
+The new modular architecture is based on open source technologies.
+Each country is able to choose the parts relevant to them, adapt or even replace the ones they don’t need… and develop (and eventually share) its own extensions.

 openIMIS before Bluesquare

-While the software was primarily developed to be used only in Tanzania, it was soon clear that many other countries/organisations could benefit from it and, together with the German Development Cooperation (GIZ), the tool was brought open source.
+While the software was primarily developed to be used only in Tanzania, it was soon clear that many others could benefit from it.
+Together with the German Development Cooperation (GIZ), the tool was brought open source.
 The objective was clear: build a large community of users, implementers and developers helping each other improve their shared tool.
 Cameroon and Nepal were the first to join the community by choosing openIMIS for their health financing and social protection programmes.
 Soon openIMIS was also set up in DRC, Tchad,…

-At this point, the (Microsoft-licensed) technology stack and the (monolithic) initial design were identified as major drawbacks for further extensions and a full redesign and rewriting of openIMIS was decided.
+At this point, the (Microsoft-licensed) technology stack and the (monolithic) initial design were identified as major drawbacks for further extensions.
+A full redesign and rewriting of openIMIS was decided.